werner-scholtz/kalender/README.md

-      required super.events, // The events that are in the group. required super.startOfGroup, // The datetime that the group starts. required super.heightPerMinute, // The height per minute of the view.
+      required super.events, // The events that are in the group. required super.startOfGroup, // The datetime that the group starts. required super.heightPerMinute, // The height per minute of the view. required super.startHour, // The start hour of the view. required super.endHour, // The end hour of the view.
     });

     @override